personal-ai/whitepaper/README.md

 **AI Coin** (ERC20): A social token (fungible) associated with the value of a creator’s AIP, the value of the AI Coin goes up or down depending on the demand/supply for the particular token.

-**AIP Subscription** (ERC721): A token (non-fungible) associated with the subscriptions to a creator’s AIP - by a creator (self sub) or a fan (sub).
-AIP Subs can be used to verify access to a specific creator's AI.

 #### Users

 Every user on our platform is a creator - each user creates their memories in the form of their memory Stack, an asset which they own.
 Personal AI is the medium in which they can interact with their fans, to benefit themselves as well as benefit others.

-**Creator** (player): A user of Personal AI who builds their memory stack to train their personal AIs.
+**Creator**: A user of Personal AI who builds their memory stack to train their personal AIs.
 The creator can mint their AI Coin which they can use to grant personal AI access and other special features to fans.

-**Fan** (player): A user of Personal AI who subscribes to an AIP.
+**Fan**: A user of Personal AI who subscribes to an AIP.
 A fan may or may not be a creator.
 A fan can stake/trade the AI Coin of the creator in exchange for MATs.

 #### Wallets